For best results, use a Refinement masks . This acts as an input to tell Depthkit what area to apply the algorithm to.

 Please note that when you have a color input with high contrast, increasing the color contribution may be too strong of a cue for the depth and may result in inaccurate depth details.
 For example, below I have a capture of a black and white checkerboard.
 By increasing the color contribution to 100%, I am creating a color influence from the black/white contrast that should not actually be represented in the depth.

-- Fill Amount: Complements the Filter Size by providing a secondary fill value.
+Fill Amount: Complements the Filter Size by providing a secondary fill value.
 Leave at the default value of 4 unless you are dealing with holes or abrupt clipping in your depth.
 Decrease the value to remove these artifacts.
+For Maskless Refinement, keep this value low.

 Apply automatic Kinect Mask: allows you to remove any background data that still may be available in your custom mask.